peering-manager/peering-manager/docs/templating/tutorial/policies.md

 # Policies
 Peering Manager allows _routing policies_ to be defined.
 These policies can then be applied to:

 * Autonomous Systems,
 * Internet Exchanges and
     * Internet Exchange Peering Sessions,
 * BGP Groups and
     * Direct Peering Sessions

-First, these policies defined in Peering Manager must be exported via template to the router, then they need to be applied to prefixes received or announced.
+First, these policies defined in Peering Manager must be exported via a template to the router, then they need to be applied to prefixes received or announced.

-!!!attention
+!!! attention
     How policies are handled by templates shown here is pretty much work in progress.
     Ideas how your templates handle policies are very much welcome.

 === "Cisco IOS XR"
     We dump simply the content of the policy into a _route-policy_ statement.
     This makes the whole process completely dependend on the router platform.

     ```